 - Closely following several Google algorithm updates

 - Following technical changes being implemented and long term results

 - Seeing international website launches in new markets from day zero

 - Having the power to quickly react to content trends

 - Asking all sorts of questions to developers

 - Use at least a task management software, ideally a project management tool

 On top of that, having closer relationships with business stakeholders and openly discussing the effects of these changes is something more difficult to have when you’re a third-party.
 All of this deep knowledge-sharing has helped me to mature learnings and understand how SEO has affected the business over the years.

 Are you ready to move?

 Each person and situation is different, I know.
-It took me months developing the decision to switch.
+It took me months to develop the decision to switch.
 Reading, talking to people, considering pros and cons.
-If you’re in the doubtful moment, leave a comment or ask me privately at firstname.lastname@example.org.
+If you’re in a doubtful moment, leave a comment or ask me privately at gus [at] pelogia.it.
 Glad to help!